-The Internet Tax Freedom Act Amendment (previously known as the Internet Tax Nondiscrimination Act) was passed in 2007, which extends until 2014 the prohibitions against multiple and discriminatory taxes on electronic commerce.
+A temporary one-year extension of the Internet Tax Freedom Act (ITFA) was approved in December 2015.
+First passed in 1998, the Act prohibits against multiple and discriminatory taxes on electronic commerce.
 The bill prevents federal, state and local governments from taxing Internet access and from imposing discriminatory Internet-only taxes, such as bit taxes, bandwidth taxes and email taxes.
 It also bars multiple taxes on electronic commerce.
 However, it does not prohibit the imposition of sales tax or use tax on goods and services provided over the Internet; nor does it relieve in-State vendors from their duty to collect and remit sales tax on Internet sales to in-State residents and businesses.